 The history of Kurds in Turkey is a difficult one, yet they make almost one fifth of the country’s population and are the largest ethnic minority.
-The Kurdish language has traditionally been supressed – it was banned for decades and was only introduced as an elective subject in public schools in 2012.
+The Kurdish language has traditionally been suppressed – it was banned for decades and was only introduced as an elective subject in public schools in 2012.

 Since 2004, the Lis Publishing House, founded by Lal Lales and based in Diyarbakır, in the south-east of the country, the capital of the Kurdish region in Turkey, has played an important part in keeping the Kurdish language alive, publishing Kurdish literature and world literature translated into Kurdish.
 Lis is also far more than a publishing house.